-For the longest time, I have wanted to attend one of these painting classes I’ve heard great things about.
+For the longest time, I have wanted to attend one of these painting and art classes Jeanne Oliver and other professionals offer, especially ones close to me as they’re the ones I’ve heard great things about.
 My friend Sarah’s sister work at Create Mix & Mingle and we received a free class to attend.
 We attended the “Paint & Sip” adult night for 21 and up where you can order beer or wine to get a little extra liquid creativity.

 This recipe was a hit at Thanksgiving last year.
 I’ve made again since for a get-together with friends and there are always none left.
 This easy appetizer only involves five ingredients and takes about 15 minutes total to make.

 Skinny Baked Brie Phyllo Cups with Craisins and Walnuts

 Fat: 3 g • Carb: 6.5 g • Fiber: 0.3 g • Protein: 2 g • Sugar: 4 g • Sodium: 59 mg

 3 oz light brie, skin removed cut into (15) 1/2-inch cubes

 Combine craisins, chopped nuts and honey in a bowl and mix well.
 Arrange mini shells on a baking sheet.
 Fill mini shells with cheese (each piece of cheese weighs about 0.2 oz).
 Top with sticky craisin/nut mixture and bake 5-7 minutes, or until the cheese melts.
 Serve immediately.

 Last year I made these to include in holiday baskets and in my family’s stockings.
 Hot chocolate on a stick (or spoon) is quite simple to make.
 I found the wooden spoons at a Japanese gift store and bought the cellophane wrappers from Michael’s craft store.